rjspencer/docs/theming.md

 :	total amount of store items

 ## StoreItemView
-A view for an individual store item. *Meant to be used with {Page:StoreItemView}*
+A view for an individual store item. *Meant to be used with {page:StoreItemView}*

 ### block:StoreItemView